CraftTweaker/CraftTweaker-Documentation/docs/AdvancedFunctions/Arrays_and_Loops.md

 # Adding items to an Array

 While it is not recommended to do so, it is possible to add some Objects to Arrays.
 You can only add single Objects to an array, you cannot add two arrays.
-You cannot add nested Arrays or primitive Arrays.
 You use the `+` operator for array Addition:

 ```java